I Liked It...But I Didn’t Know What The F#!k It Was About

 Performance that passes the pub test

 This is Joel.
 Joel is a very serious, very important performance artist.
 Joel makes very important “works” about issues that you should definitely care about.
 Please please come and see Joel’s very important show.

 I Liked it...But I Didn't Know What the F#!K It Was About goes where few “experimental contemporary immersive performance” works dare to tread: out of the theatre and into the bar to see what passes the “pub test”.

-Grab a drink and enjoy some tunes from local duo Come Heavy Sleep as artist Joel Bray yarns about the craziest, weirdest, most confusing stuff he’s ever had to see on and off of a stage.
+Grab a drink and enjoy some tunes with Joel and local musicians for a Pub Trivia Night about the craziest, weirdest, most confusing stuff Joel's ever had to see on and off of a stage.

 Expect very silly stories about very serious people, served with tongue firmly in cheek.
 Together, we’ll try and work out how stuff even gets made, and why we should care.

 Joining Joel is Naarm based producer and songwriter Max Lawrence who specialises in the cathartic and the chaotic, blending hi-fi grooves and experimental electronica with larger than life art pop.

 I Liked it...But I Didn't Know What the F#!K It Was About has been developed with support from the City of Darebin through FUSE Fund, Canberra Theatre, The Winter Festival Fund and City of Yarra.

 "I Liked It… But makes for a fun night out with friends where you can also learn a little something about dance history"